 The water use screening criterion for each parcel is based on the location of the parcel.
 There are three different location classifications: Napa Valley Floor, MST Groundwater Deficient Area, and All Other Areas.
 Napa Valley Floor areas include all locations that are within the Napa Valley excluding areas designated as groundwater deficient areas.
 Groundwater deficient areas are areas determined by the Department of Public Works as having a history of insufficient or declining groundwater availability or quality.
-At present the only designated groundwater deficient area in Napa County is the MST Subarea.
-Areas of the County not within the Napa Valley Floor and MST Groundwater Deficient Area are classified as All Other Areas.
+At present the only designated groundwater deficient areas Valley Floor and MST Groundwater Deficient Area are classified as All Other Areas.
 Public Works can assist applicants in determining the appropriate classification for project parcel(s).